0Navin0/colr_dep_ESD/README.md

 Code to use AUM to get wp_ESD with TINK==2(HODs interpolated)

+Uses outputted color dep hods from "hod_red_blue" project as points for interpolation in AUM.

 # Particular use case

 1)Compare this wp_ESD to confirm/reject the predictions given in arXiv:1902.01566.